Kate Reid (pastry chef): Career

 As a coping mechanism for her anorexia, Reid turned to baking - first working in a local Melbourne bakery, then in Paris at Du Pain et des Idées where she secured an unpaid month-long apprenticeship working with Christophe Vasseur.
 Reid returned to Australia where she opened Lune in the Melbourne suburb of Elwood.
 Reid credits her experimental approach to pastry to her engineering background, with her climate-controlled glass cube as an example.

 As of 2025 the company has over 300 staff with three stores in Melbourne and two stores in Brisbane and two in Sydney.

 In 2022 Reid published a cookbook Lune: Croissants All Day, All Night and in 2025 Reid published a memoir called Destination Moon.
 A memoir of fast cars, French pastries and finding purpose.

-Recognition and Awards
+Recognition and awards

-Reid was awarded an Honorary Doctorate of Business honoris causa from her alma mata RMIT University in 2023.
+Reid was awarded an Honorary Doctorate of Business honoris causa from her alma mater RMIT University in 2023.
 In 2024 Reid was named an ambassador for the Australian Grand Prix.
 In June 2025 Reid was awarded a Chevaliere dans l’Ordre du Mèrite Agricole (Order of Agricultural Merit) for her contribution to French gastronomy.

 In September 2025 Reid was featured on an episode of Australian Story.